elkmire/Lemonade/README.md

 After installation:
 - The app will appear on your device's home screen or app launcher
 - It can run entirely offline
-- Updates are managed through the built-in service worker

 ## Air-Gap Implementation Strategy